continuent/continuent-tools-hadoop/README.md

 with Tungsten Replicator 3.0, which supports replication to HDFS (https://code.google.com/p/tungsten-replicator).

+# Prerequisites

+You will need to install ruby, rubygems, and the Json ruby library.

+	sudo apt-get install ruby
+	sudo apt-get install rubygems
+	sudo gem install json

+In addition you must create any Hive databases that will receive table data from Tungsten Replicator.
+Here's a typical create database command:

+	hive> create databases foo;

 # load-reduce-check

 Implements the process to convert staging data to a materialized view,